|Nutritional Guidelines (per serving)|

-- Line a 9-by-13-by-2-inch baking pan or rimmed jelly roll pan with foil and lightly grease the foil.
+Line a 9x13x2-inch baking pan or rimmed jelly roll pan with foil and lightly grease the foil.

-- Ground round, which is about 90% lean, is a good choice for meatloaf.
+- Ground round, which is about 90 percent lean, is a good choice for meatloaf.
 Extra-lean ground beef can produce a tough, dry meatloaf.

 - For less mess, put disposable gloves on and mix the meatloaf ingredients with your hands.

 - To freeze a meatloaf, bake as instructed and then drain off the grease.
 Cool in the pan in the refrigerator.
 Pull the foil pan lining up over the loaf and seal.
 Put the foil wrapped meatloaf in a freezer bag and freeze for up to 6 months.

 - Leftover meatloaf?
 Use it in a meatloaf sandwich or crumble it and add it to marinara sauce for a quick pasta topping.
 Or add it to a pot of chili.